epam-dotnet-lab/aspnet-training/README.md

 If you can't solve a certain task just skip it, but we expect that you will be able to solve at least 4 tasks.

-Also, we expect that you will complete all tasks in one week, but don't hesitate to send us your solution even in case that you miss the deadline.
+Also, we expect that you will complete all tasks in two days, but don't hesitate to send us your solution even in case that you miss the deadline.

 ## Tasks